Human Social Behavior

 - Context:

-- It can (typically) facilitate Social Connection through interpersonal communication.
+- It can (typically) facilitate Social Connection through interpersonal communication and mutual engagement.

-- It can (typically) maintain Cultural Practices through social learning.
+- It can (typically) maintain Cultural Practices through social learning and traditional transmission.

-- It can (typically) establish Social Structures through role formation.
+- It can (typically) establish Social Structures through role formation and status differentiation.

 - It can (typically) be summarized by a Human Sociality Model.